 It will be observed that the object of this CHAP.
-VII. books, and that it contains nothing formally to The decree exclude the liberty for which Augustine pleaded. affects ecclesi-Indeed, as the council was ruled by his influence, only he probably contemplated such an interpretation of the decree.
+VII. decree was to limit the ecclesiastical use of A. p.
+854-480. books, and that it contains nothing formally to The dccree exclude the liberty for which Augustine pleaded, affects ecclesi-Indeed, as the council was ruled by his influence, only he probably contemplated such an interpretation of the decree.
 But in this he forgot the natural inaptitude of men for critical labour.
 The books were all placed together without distinction, and it was inevitable that they should all be considered popularly as exactly equal in authority.
-The confirmation which was sought from The decre

-Rome seems not to have been obtained.
-At renewed. another Council of Carthage in 419, at which also Augustine presided, the decree was renewed1, and again a note added: 'Let this also be notified to our brother and fellow-priest Boniface, Bishop of Rome, or to other bishops of those parts, for the purpose of confirming that Canon.'
+The confirmation which was sought from The decree Rome seems not to have been obtained. another Council of Carthage in 419, at which also Augustine presided, the decree was renewed1, and again a note added: 'Let this also be notified to our brother and fellow-priest Boniface, Bishop of Rome, or to other bishops of those parts, for the purpose of confirming that Canon.'
 It does not, however, appear that anything more was done.
 Yet already a revolution was wrought.
 The question of the Canon had been taken, so to speak, out of the domain of criticism.
 A provincial assembly had decided upon it, as a subject to be settled by the authority of the Christian Church.
 And from this time no new element was introduced into the History of the Bible till the Council of Trent.
 As a general rule popular usage and the judgment of scholars were at variance in the West till the era of the Reformation.
 Usage received